Flexible Solutions

 July 14, 2017 8:44 AM

-Medical adhesives must be skin-friendly, non-migratory, with a variable degree of initial tack and peel adhesion.
+Medical adhesives must be skin-friendly, non-migratory, and have a variable degree of initial tack and peel adhesion.
 Ease of removal, breathability, and durability also differentiate medical adhesives from other types of tape.

 Read More

-Topics: medical device, Medical PSA, Skin-Contact PSA, Silicone
+Topics: medical device, Medical PSA, Skin-Contact PSA, Silicone, medical

 Posted by Andrew Bonar